| DON HEYWOOD

 HM Queen Elizabeth II; The Macgillicuddy of the Reeks; James Fairfax; Christopher Blangey; Cisco Communications; The Officers' Mess, Cumbermere Barracks; The Castle, Smithsonian Institute, Washington DC; Gustav Zumsteg; Ned Twining; King Goodwill Zwelithini.

 Heywood graduated with a BA in Graphic Design from the Leicester College of Art, London, in 1966, after which he designed and illustrated books, and also lectured part time in illustration at the London College of Printing for three years.

-He has completed numerous portrait commissions.
-Among the most acclaimed are a life-size portrait of H.M.
-Queen Elizabeth II and a large painting pf forty officers of the Household Cavalry.
 In 1977 he received an honourable mention by the Société des Artistes Français after an exhibition in Le Grand Palais Champs Élysées.
 His work has been exhibited at the Royal Academy, the Tyron Gallery and the DM Gallery in London.

 As a painter, Heywood is strongly influenced by the American Realism

 school, especially the works of Andrew Wyeth, James Bama, Robert Bateman

 and a number of the Hyper-Realists.
 The Dutch and Italian schools of the